iterative/dvc.org/content/docs/command-reference/plots/show.md

 ## Description

-This command provides a quick way to visualize [continuous metrics](/doc/command-reference/plots) such as loss functions, AUC curves, confusion matrices, etc. Please see `dvc plots` for information on the supported data formats and other relevant details about DVC plots.
+This command provides a quick way to visualize metrics such as loss functions, AUC curves, confusion matrices, etc. Please see `dvc plots` for information on the supported data formats and other relevant details about DVC plots.

 ## Options